Xazar TV: STV Xazar (2000–2007)

+Rebranding as Xazar TV

 "Xazar TV" was registered on 3 August 2007.
 STV Xazar was originally supposed to be closed on 10 July but was delayed due to a competition regarding the ownership of the frequency of STV Xazar taking place starting on 17 July.
 The contestants were Xazar TV, Antenn TV, and Elm TV.
 Xazar TV won as announced at a meeting of the National Television and Radio Council on 14 September 2007.
 Xazar TV was later granted a six-year license to broadcast.
 It was to prioritize educational and cultural programming, as well as programming relating to enlightenment.
 Xazar TV was also set to distance itself from the ruling government and the opposition, but would not avoid political affairs.

 Xazar TV was officially founded on 2 October 2007, beginning transmissions the following day at 20:30 (AZT), half an hour after STV Xazar ceased transmissions.
 Initially, its programming line was identical to that of its predecessor, STV Xazar.
 Asaf Hajiyev, the founding director, stated that the channel would be temporarily airing music and films as filler, then it would move on to airing educational and cultural programming, as well as news.
 It was officially launched on 5 October with the slogan "Ailənizin Xəzəri".

 Xazar TV inaugurated its new headquarter building in Baku White City on 30 December 2015, moving there officially in February 2016.
 The National Television and Radio Council allocated frequencies to Xazar TV and Azad Azerbaijan TV on 9 August 2017 in order for them to commence high-definition broadcasts.
 Although originally planned to do so in 2015, it officially commenced high-definition broadcasts on 18 September 2017.
 SOCAR acquired Xazar TV on 5 March 2020, with Murad Dadashov being appointed as the new head of the channel.
 Xazar TV adopted a new logo in January 2023.